Recent Graduates

 MAT Indiana University 2020

-In my capacity as a first-year Assistant Teacher at The Windward School, I co-plan and co-instruct language arts for students with language processing disabilities, and I attend weekly professional development seminars to hone my skills as a special educator.
-My preparation in the IU Latin MAT program—specifically, in learning the inner workings and pedagogy of Latin and of language itself - has helped me immensely in both the hiring process and in the classroom.
-I also just really enjoyed how challenging the program was in general, and how aware I became of my strengths and how to best utilize them!
+As the Latin Teacher at Bloomington High School North, I plan and instruct Latin grammar, prose, and poetry for high schoolers right here in Bloomington!
+My preparation in the IU Latin MAT program--specifically, in learning the inner workings and pedagogy of Latin and language itself--has helped me immensely in both the hiring process and the classroom.
+I also just really enjoyed how challenging the program was in general, and how aware I became of my strengths and how to utilize them best!
 That resulted from the classes I took, the instructors who taught them, and the mentor teacher with whom I was paired for student teaching.
-Additionally, my Latin teaching experience in the program trained me in the collaboration, instructional strategies (e.g. wait time, rephrasing, scaffolding), and relationship-building that my school values in its educators.
+Additionally, my Latin teaching experience in the program trained me in the collaboration, instructional strategies, and relationship-building that my district values in its educators.

 Maria Latham